Patrick655321/Patrick655321/README.md

  in a more administrative/testing context.

 ### **Where am I headed?**
 I was told early on that when you graduate you ahve three choices.
 You can go and get a job that provides great mentoring, really interesting work or substantial money.
-At best you can two out of three.
-That is the order of my priorities for now.
+At best you can get two out of three. in any case, that is the order of my priorities for now: learning, cool projects, cash-money.
 While I have learned a lot I know that there is still a long road to travel and I a looking for a role that will help me learn not just the code but the processes and problem solving abilities that are required to be an exceptional developer.
 Of course interesting work is a bonus if I can get it.
 Money will come.
 It always does eventually.